susumuota/kaggleenv/README.md

 - Check the VM instance on the list
 - Click `STOP` or `DELETE`

-If you `DELETE` the VM instance, you will not charge anything (as far as I know).
+If you `DELETE` the VM instance, you will not be charged anything (as far as I know).

-However, if you `STOP` the VM instance, you will charge for resources (e.g. persistent disk) until you `DELETE` it.
+However, if you `STOP` the VM instance, you will be charged for resources (e.g. persistent disk) until you `DELETE` it.
 You should `DELETE` if you do not use it for a long time (though you must setup the environment again).
 See details [here](https://cloud.google.com/compute/docs/instances/stop-start-instance#billing).

 ### Run `docker-compose down` (local machine)